The Magic Words That Get You “In”

 Allow me to interpret that, so you’ll understand the psychology behind why I was so willing to provide this individual with my time…

-Basically, when I heard those words, my mind interepreted it as, “Mike, I am more than just interested in you and your company… in fact, I’ve taken the extra step to do something that benefits you before I ever contacted you to ask for your help.”
+Basically, when I heard those words, my mind interpreted it as, “Mike, I am more than just interested in you and your company… in fact, I’ve taken the extra step to do something that benefits you before I ever contacted you to ask for your help.”

 This is what is known in marketing as “reciprocation” – you do something nice for me, and I’ll naturally be compelled to do something nice for you back.
 And, it’s a powerful sales tool that can “get your foot in the door” with your customers.